Schmerzmittelgruppe Anhang 2

 Spig.: orbital neuralgia, with much more sharp stinging pains, "as if a red hot needle were stuck into it" is a very common description with pains tending to radiate out over the course the nerve. (the burning character of the pain, after it has been touched turns into a strange cold sensation in the affected area).

-Plantago major - useful local remedy for neuralgias, earaches, facial neuralgias (l. sided)
+Plantago Major – useful local remedy for neuralgias, earaches, facial neuralgias (l. sided)

 Post-herpetic neuralgia:

-Mag-p.: The ordinary shingles neuralgia where the patient comes with acute burning pain along the course of the intercostal nerve and gives a history that he has had a small crop of shingles, very often so slight that he paid little or no attention to it with same modalities as in Facial neuralgia.
+Mag-p.: The ordinary shingles neuralgia where the patient comes with acute burning pain along the course of the intercostal nerve and gives a history that he has had a small crop of shingles, very often so slight that he

-Ran-b.: History of herpes, the very sharp shooting pains extending along the course of the intercostal nerve, that the painful area is very sensitive to touch, that the pain is induced or < by it, and you may get the statement that the patients is extremely conscious of any weather change because it will cause a return of the neuralgia again.
+Ran-b.: History of herpes, the very sharp shooting pains extending along the course of the intercostal nerve, that the painful area is very sensitive to touch, that the pain is induced or aggravated by it, and you may get the

 Mez.: Is Ran-b. with much the same distributions of pain/same modalities, but without the marked aggravation in wet weather. where the affected area is extremely sensitive to any cold draught, particularly sensitive to bathing with cold water, and where the pain are likely to be very troublesome at night, and with a marked hyperaesthesia over the affected area.